raphlinus/raphlinus.github.io/_posts/2024-01-29-good-parallel-computer.md

 ---
 layout: post
 title:  "I want a good parallel computer"
-date:   2025-03-17 10:30:42 -0700
+date:   2025-03-21 10:30:42 -0700
 categories: [gpu]
 ---
-The GPU in your computer is about 10 times more powerful than the CPU.
+The GPU in your computer is about 10 to 100 times more powerful than the CPU, depending on workload.
 For real-time graphics rendering and machine learning, you are enjoying that power, and doing those workloads on a CPU is not viable.
 Why aren't we exploiting that power for other workloads?
 What prevents a GPU from being a more general purpose computer?

 I believe there are two main things holding it back.
 One is an impoverished execution model, which makes certain tasks difficult or impossible to do efficiently; GPUs excel at big blocks of data with predictable shape, such as dense matrix multiplication, but struggle when the workload is dynamic.
 Second, our languages and tools are inadequate.
 Programming a parallel computer is just a lot harder.